thiswillbeyourgithub/wdoc/README.md

 * Multithreaded document parsing and embedding.
 * Very customizable.
 * Shell completion using [python-fire](https://github.com/google/python-fire/blob/master/docs/using-cli.md#completion-flag)
 * lazy loading of heavy libraries.
-If this is causing any issue, you can disable it with an environment flag: `DOCTOOLS_NO_LAZYLOADING="false" python DocToolsLLM.py`
+If this is causing any issue, you can disable it with an environment flag: `DOCTOOLS_NO_LAZYLOADING="false" python -m DocToolsLLM`
 * Optional runtime type checking.
-Opt in with an environment flag: `DOCTOOLS_TYPECHECKING="disabled / warn / crash" python DocToolsLLM.py`.
+Opt in with an environment flag: `DOCTOOLS_TYPECHECKING="disabled / warn / crash" python -m DocToolsLLM`.
 * I'm a nice person so just open an issue if you have a feature request or anything else.
 * Phone notification via [ntfy.sh](ntfy.sh) to tell you about costs, useful when using GPT-4 and cron.